Awareness Programme On World Heart Day

 Anyone including children is prone to heart disease, and the disease occurs when a cholesterol-rich substance, which is also known as plaque, builds up in your arteries.

 This plaque progressively narrows the arteries, reducing blood supply to the portion of the heart.
 When the plaque ruptures, it totally ruptures the artery, totally cutting off the supply to a part of the heart.

-The disease depends on the type of the involvement of the heart.
+The disease depends on the type of involvement of the heart.
 Someone who is having a heart attack may experience the symptoms involving chest pain.

 Chest pain is more likely heaviness over the chest that can radiate up to the jaw and that can radiate up to the left arm.
 Other symptoms of heart attack may include suffocation and shortness of breath, profuse sweating or palpitations, dizziness, a feeling of weakness and vomiting.

 If you adopt a healthy lifestyle you can prevent or retard the progression of heart disease.
 The components of lifestyle modification include quit smoking, maintain a balanced body weight, eat a balanced and healthy diet, exercise regularly at least 30 mins per day, 5 days a week, proper sleep is also important, always have a positive attitude and sense of well- being in your mind and preventive health check-ups.
 Preventive health check-ups are very important.

 By doing a preventive health checkup you can diagnose heart disease at a very early age and it is recommended that a person who is more than 40 years of age and having the risk factor for heart diseases should undergo screening test in the form of Echo.